GE 645: History

-CTSS had originated in the MIT Computation Center using a IBM 709 and was first demonstrated in November 1961, it was subsequently upgraded to a 7090 in 1962, and finally to a 7094 in 1963.
+CTSS had originated in the MIT Computation Center using an IBM 709 and was first demonstrated in November 1961, it was subsequently upgraded to a 7090 in 1962, and finally to a 7094 in 1963.
 This required modification to these standard systems via the addition of a number of RPQ's which among others added two banks of memory and bank-switching between user and supervisor mode, i.e. programs running in the A-core memory bank had access to instructions that programs running in the B-core bank did not.

 Project MAC formally began with signing of contract with ARPA on the 1st of July 1963.
 By October 1963 they had received a dedicated 7094 to run CTSS under, this was termed the "Red Machine" due to it having red side panels.
 This would provide a time-sharing environment for Project MAC, and would subsequently be heavily used for the development of Multics.
 During this period exploratory work was carried out into what a replacement for CTSS would look like and what type of hardware it would require to run on.
 A committee was formed consisting of Fernando J. Corbató, Ted Glaser, Jack Dennis and Robert Graham with responsibility to visit computer manufacturers to gauge level of interest in the industry to tender for the hardware platform.
 It was made clear that Project MAC was looking for a development partner given the considerable hardware modifications that would be required to meet their requirements, which were specified as: